ErikHartman/peptimetric/README.md

-# Hartman E., Mahdavi S., Peptimetric
+# Peptimetric - code by Hartman E. and Mahdavi S.

-This git repository contains the code and data for a research project conducted by Erik Hartman (bachelor in Biomedical Engineering) and Simon Mahdavi (bachelor in Biomedical Engineering) at Lunds University.
+This git repository contains the code and data for a research project conducted by Erik Hartman, Simon Mahdavi, Sven Kjellström and Artur Schmidtchen.
 The project is hosted by heroku and live on https://peptimetric.herokuapp.com/.

 Feel free to clone this repository and run webapp_main.py to run Peptimetric locally.